What is a Pistol Brace?

 What Defines a Pistol?

-The first thing to address is what exactly a pistol is.
+The first thing to address is to outline what an AR pistol is.
 Many people think that your standard handguns are the same as pistols, but it is not that simple.
-All handguns are pistols, but not not all pistols are handguns.
+All handguns are pistols, but not all pistols are handguns.

 Defining Pistol Braces